MicrosoftDocs/SupportArticles-docs/support/windows-client/app-v/troubleshoot-publishing-server-refresh-failures-app-v-v5.md

     URL: `http://PubSvr:82/`
     Error code: 0x45500D27 - 0x80072EE2

-### Step 3: Verify the Publishing Server site is started on the Publishing Server
+### Step 3: Verify the publishing server site is started on the publishing server

-To verify the Publishing Server site is started, perform the following steps:
+To verify the publishing server site is started, perform the following steps:

-1. On the Publishing Server, open the **IIS Manager** console.
+1. On the publishing server, open the **IIS Manager** console.
 2. Click **Sites**.
 3. Verify the **Microsoft App-V Publishing Service** site is **Started**.

-Common errors that are logged on the App-V client if the Publishing Server site is not started:
+Common errors that are logged on the App-V client if the publishing server site is not started:

 - PowerShell
     > Sync-AppvPublishingServer : Application Virtualization Service failed to complete requested operation.